alastairpatrick/nopy/README.md

 ## Using nopy to run python

-Invoke python using the nopy wrapper and it will find the python packages installed in python_modules.
+Invoke python using the nopy wrapper and it will find the python packages installed in `python_modules`.
 ```
 $ npm run nopy
 ...